fbuloup/CodeManagementWithGit/README.md

 * <a id="raw-url" href="https://raw.githubusercontent.com/fbuloup/CodeManagementWithGit/main/presentation.pdf">Outline</a>
 * <a id="raw-url" href="https://raw.githubusercontent.com/fbuloup/CodeManagementWithGit/main/projets.pdf">Projects</a>

-From [here](https://github.com/fbuloup/Project_CodeManagementWithGit) you will find project code and [here](https://github.com/fbuloup/CC_CodeManagementWithGit) the assessements.
+From [here](https://github.com/fbuloup/Project_CodeManagementWithGit) you will find project code and from [here](https://github.com/fbuloup/CC_CodeManagementWithGit) the assessements.
 These last two repositories are private.